gutenye/tagen/README.md

 This library provides some usefull Ruby core extension.  some comes from ActiveSupport.
 ActiveSupport is mainly target to Rails, but tagen is target to generic ruby development, and tagen is smaller.
 It is a colletion of most common core,extra extensions.

-This library comes with a path lib named {Pa} and a string format lib named {PyFormat}.
+This library comes with a string format lib named {PyFormat}.

 Usage
 -----